unicode-org/icu4x/docs/tutorials/writing_a_new_data_struct.md

     }
 }

-// Once we have ResourceProvider, IterableProvider, and KeyedDataProvider, we can
+// Once we have ResourceProvider, IterableResourceProvider, and KeyedDataProvider, we can
 // implement DynProvider<SerializeMarker>.
 icu_provider::impl_dyn_provider!(FooProvider, [
     FooV1Marker,